Ramzi Nafi: Early life

-Ramzi was born in 1917 to a prominent family from Erbil.
-He attended primary school and secondary school in Erbil.
-At the time, there were no high schools in Erbil, so as a result he went to a high school in Kirkuk for a year.
-In Kirkuk, Ramzi joined the far-right Hîwa party led by Rafiq Hilmi.
 Ramzi then attended a science-oriented high school in Baghdad in the years of 1937 and 1938.
 He passed the bachelor's degree exam in Baghdad, and in 1939 decided to leave for Beirut.
 He attends the American University of Beirut for two years and achieved the rank of freshman.
 He was known for his opposition to the British Empire putting Kurdish lands within Iraqi borders.
 In Beirut, he met with Kamuran Alî Bedirxan, Nûredin Zaza, and some active figures in the Kurdish nationalist Xoybûn party at that time, which he joined and strived for an independent Kurdish state.

 He remained in Beirut from October 1941 to March 1942.
 Later, he went to Istanbul to complete his education and was accepted in the private Robert College.
 It was in Istanbul in mid-1942 where he was contacted by the Abwehr and Major Gottfried Müller's men for Operation Mammoth.

+A 1943 British archival document relating to Operation Mammoth states that the Germans paid Ramzi Nafi 20 Reichmarks daily.
+They offered him a reward of 30,000 Reichmarks for his assistance.
+Ramzi reportedly refused to accept the money and instead requested that the entire amount be donated to poor Kurdish students.
+Regarding his daily pay, he decided to donate the remaining balance he didn't use to the Red Cross.

-Operation Mammoth (Mammut)
+Operation Mammoth

 Operation Mammoth was a German special forces mission in 1943 during World War II, led by Major Müller and accompanied by Ramzi, to incite a rebellion of Iraqi Kurds in an attempt to expel the British from the region, gain control of the oil fields, and somehow deliver them to the Wehrmacht because Operation Barbarossa was not progressing as it was expected in reaching the Caucasus.
 In return for ejecting the British, the Kurds would be assisted by the Nazis in creating an independent Kurdistan.
 Major Müller, the mastermind of the operation, needed "a native Kurd who would be prepared to jump with us, lead us to a good hiding place and then make contact for us with Sheikh Mahmud and other Kurdish chieftains."
 Shortly after his arrival in Istanbul in 1942, Ramzi was contacted by several members of the Sicherheitsdienst unit and Müller's men to discuss the possibility of creating a roadmap-like plan for Kurdish unification in exchange for Kurdish uprisings against the British occupying the Kirkuk oil fields.